RealIndrit/sso-launcher-rs/README.md

 # SSO Launcher (Rust) (Based on [SimplyLaunch](https://github.com/vars1ty/SimplyLaunch))

-## Why did you fork?
-Welcome to git, if its MIT license, you can do whatever :P. To be serious, I looked at activity of that project and saw nothing has been done the last 7 months, so it seems to not be maintained.
-And the fact that it did not even work as logic's stuff had changed since.
-So I just moved over to my own fork and maintain it here, OG author is 100% welcome to rip the code.
-(I even encourage it)

 ## What is it?
 Simply put, it is a heavily stripped down launcher for `Star Stable Online` with less bloat.
 A bit scuffed Rust code maybe...
 The amount of shit in the official launcher is nothing short of astonishing.
 And I personally do not wanna be within 10 feet radius of Electron based bloat programs if it can be avoided.